• Skip to primary navigation

 • Stream in cold water as you run the food processor, just long enough to start to bring it together as a dough – you may need to use a little more or less water.
 Do NOT over-process it!

 • Remove dough from processor, knead lightly to bring it together as a ball.
-Wrap in plastic film, chill for 1 hour.
+Wrap in plastic wrap, chill for 1 hour.

-• Use a chopstick or small straw to poke a hole in the center of each piece, carefully transfer to lined baking sheets.
+• Use a chopstick or small straw to poke a hole in the center of each piece, carefully transfer each of the little squares to a baking sheet.

 • Allow to fully cool to room temperature before storing in an airtight container.